immuta/tap-learndash/README.md

 _**Note:** This tap will work in any Singer environment and does not require Meltano.
 Examples here are for convenience and to streamline end-to-end orchestration scenarios._

-Your project comes with a custom `meltano.yml` project file already created.
-Open the `meltano.yml` and follow any _"TODO"_ items listed in the file.
+The project comes with a custom `meltano.yml` project file already created.
+Open the `meltano.yml`, configure the credntials and install the desired loader.

 Next, install Meltano (if you haven't already) and any needed plugins: